xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

     * *Server URL* must be in the form *http(s)://domain* without any trailing parts e.g. */secure*.
     * Use username instead of email for *Username*.

-2. Specify information regarding your JIRA Server and login credential then click **Connect** button.
+2. Specify information regarding your JIRA Server and login credentials then click the **Connect** button.

 3. After successfully authenticating with JIRA, all relevant **JIRA Projects** and **Issue Types** will be retrieved and displayed under **Submit Options**.
 You can specify the default project and issue type for submission here.